On the K\"ahler cone of irreducible symplectic orbifolds: Introduction

-In a sequel of this paper, we will provide a full description of the wall divisors on $M'$.
-This is an application of the results from Section \ref{Kähler} and will make it possible to determine the Kähler cone of irreducible symplectic orbifolds of this deformation type explicitly.
+In a sequel of this paper, we will provide a full description of the wall divisors on $M'$ \cite{Ulrike2}.
+This is an application of the results from Section \ref{Kähler}, and will make it possible to determine the Kähler cone of irreducible symplectic orbifolds of this deformation type explicitly.

 The paper is organized as follows.
 In Section \ref{reminders}, we provide some reminders for important results on irreducible symplectic orbifolds.
 Section \ref{proof} is devoted to the proof of Theorem \ref{main} with applications to the singularities in Section \ref{applising}.
 In Section \ref{nonseparated}, we provide an example of non-separated points in a moduli space of marked irreducible symplectic orbifolds.
-In Section \ref{Kähler}, we describe the Kähler cone providing the Boucksom criterion and the results on wall divisors.
-Finally, in Section \ref{mir}, we apply our results in order to define mirror symmetry for irreducible symplectic orbifolds. ~\\
+In Section 4, we generalize Boucksom's theorem (\cite[Théorème 1.2]{Boucksom-2001}) to describe the Kähler cone of an irreducible symplectic orbifold.
+Moreover, we extend existing results on wall divisors from the smooth setting to the orbifold one.
+Finally, in Section \ref{mir}, we apply our results to define a mirror symmetry. ~\\

 \textbf{Acknowledgements}: We would like to thank Lie Fu and Giovanni Mongardi for helpful discussions.
 We are very grateful to the Second Japanese-European Symposium on Symplectic Varieties and Moduli Spaces where our collaboration was initiated.
-The first author has been financed by the ERC-ALKAGE grant No. 670846.
-The second author is a member of the Institute for Theoretical Studies at ETH Zürich (supported by Dr.~Max R\"ossler, the Walter Haefner Foundation and the ETH Z\"urich Foundation).
+The first author has been financed by the ERC-ALKAGE grant No. 670846 and by the PRCI SMAGP (ANR-20-CE40-0026-01).
+The second author was a member of the Institute for Theoretical Studies at ETH Zürich (supported by Dr.~Max R\"ossler, the Walter Haefner Foundation and the ETH Z\"urich Foundation).